 If making the most out of small spaces is an art, meet two of the most impressions modern masters: Maria Lobisch and Andreas Näther.
 They’ve come up with a solution for cramped kitchens that isn’t just practical, it’s kind of mind-blowing in just how efficiently it folds in or out to reveal or conceal.

 The Justin Case is a contemporary response to an age-old problem of compact living, particularly when it comes to all of the bits, pieces and moving parts that go into making a space to cook, eat and clean.

-“The unit affords many possible configurations and features a belt system which holds the design together.
-The prototype is divided into two halves, one equipped with sink, drying rack, shelving system, while the other serves as a dining table for four.
-The separation of the box halves allows for greater efficiencies in different tasks. each is arranged so that when collapsed, the essential elements are still accessible.”
+“The unit affords many possible configurations and features a belt system which holds the design together. the prototype is divided into two halves, one equipped with sink, drying rack, shelving system, while the other serves as a dining table for four. the separation of the box halves allows for greater efficiencies in different tasks. each is arranged so that when collapsed, the essential elements are still accessible.”